schuyler/autobus/README.md

 Lightbus instead of Autobus.
 For myself.
 I wanted something similar to Lightbus but simpler, and I thought it would be fun to write my own, which it was.
 So here we are.

+Thanks to @javawizard for donating `autobus` package ownership in PyPI.

 Autobus was conceived and written to support Rob Flickenger's very cool [Persyn](http://github.com/hackerfriendly/persyn) project, so you should check